tanaikech/go-getfilelist/README.md

 # Overview

-This is a Golang library to retrieve the file list with the folder tree from the specific folder of Google Drive.
+This is a Golang library to retrieve the file list with the folder tree from the specific folder of own Google Drive and shared Drives.

 # Description